playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 };
 ```

-However, if we do this, we'll find that when the user types it will lag the input box as the list re-renders:
+However, if we do this, we'll find that when the user types, it will lag the input box as the list re-renders:

 <video src="./legacy_demo.mp4" title="TODO: Write alt"></video>